teamviewer/TeamViewerPS/Docs/Help/Remove-TeamViewerUserGroupFromRole.md

 ### -UserGroup

-The user group from which user role should be unassigned.
+The user group from which role should be unassigned.

 ```yaml
 Type: Object